streamanalyze/sa.documentation/README.md

 The extent of a generic function is the union of the extents of its resolvents.

-8.10 Query optimizer tuning
+### Query optimizer tuning

 optmethod(Charstring new) -> Charstring old
-sets the optimization method used for cost-based optimization in Amos II to the method named new.
+sets the optimization method used for cost-based optimization in sa.amos to the method named new.
 Three optimization modes for AmosQL queries can be chosen:
 "ranksort": (default) is fast but not always optimal.
 "exhaustive": is optimal but it may slow down the optimizer considerably.